 During the day you will have the opportunity to

-We want you to present yourself in the best light on the day so there are a number of different components to the day and we aim to make you feel comfortable and welcome.
+We want you to present yourself in the best light on the day so there are a number of different components to the interview and we aim to make you feel comfortable and welcome.
 Please read the information provided in the letter and on the website carefully so you come well-prepared for the different parts of the day.

 Recommended preparation for interview

-For Primary PGCE, before you apply, you must have already gained 15 days experience, this should include a minimum of 5 days in a mainstream primary classroom (within the last two years).
+For PGCE Primary before you apply, you must have already gained 15 days experience.
+This should include a minimum of 5 days in a mainstream primary classroom (within the last two years).

 This can be just as an observer looking at different teaching methods, how the class is divided into groups, how literacy and numeracy is delivered, how behaviour is managed etc. If you are invited to interview, you will be required to ask the setting/school to complete a form verifying this.
 This will be sent to you and must be completed and returned before interview.